 The first page starts out with A is for seed….. tomorrow’s apple, and follows that pattern throughout the book.
 It’s great for talking about change, making predictions of what the next page will be, and even bringing in cause and effect.
 I like to read the book to my students, and then I give it a new twist.
 I tell them we’re going to create a Yesterday’s Alphabet book!
 Sounds simple, right?
 Well, it’s much harder than you think!

 I have included in this freebie a copy of a completed Yesterday’s Alphabet book, two planning pages, and templates for each letter of the alphabet for your students to create their own Yesterday’s Alphabet book.
 I let one student illustrate a letter to make a class book.
 Here are some sample images from the download.
 Each page is actually 2 pages so that kids have to turn the page to see the answer.
 I love to have them try to guess!
-This is a 57 page download that I hope you’ll love!
-Just click on the image below to download it from Google Docs!
+You can get your FREE copy of this resource in my The Teacher’s Toolkit, my FREE Resource Library.
 I’d love it if you would send me some pictures of your students’ books!